aws-samples/sample-developer-environment/tmp/access.md

     ![accept code-server trust message](/tmp/img/trust-authors.png)

-10. The Explorer pane will show workshop related files.
+10. The Explorer pane will show a git repository.
 Open a terminal by selecting **Terminal** from the top menu, then click **New Terminal**

     ![code-server terminal layout](/tmp/img/terminal-layout.png)